Economic value added

-In accounting, as part of financial statements analysis, economic value added is an estimate of a firm's economic profit, or the value created in excess of the required return of the company's shareholders.
+In accounting, as part of financial statements analysis, economic value added (EVA) is an estimate of a firm's economic profit, or the value created in excess of the required return of the company's shareholders.
 EVA is the net profit less the capital charge ($) for raising the firm's capital.
-The idea is that value is created when the return on the firm's economic capital employed exceeds the cost of that capital.
-This amount can be determined by making adjustments to GAAP accounting.
-There are potentially over 160 adjustments but in practice, only several key ones are made, depending on the company and its industry.
+The idea is that value is created when the return on the firm's economic capital employed exceeds the cost of that capital, and equally if the return is less than the cost of capital, the firm is operating at a loss.
+The value of EVA can be determined by making adjustments to GAAP accounting.
+There are potentially over 160 adjustments, although in practice several key ones are mainly made, depending on the company and its industry.

 Calculation

-EVA is net operating profit after taxes (or NOPAT) less a capital charge, the latter being the product of the cost of capital and the economic capital.
+EVA is calculated as net operating profit after taxes (NOPAT) less a capital charge, the latter being the product of the cost of capital and the economic capital.
 The basic formula is: